sbrandstaeter/queens/README.md

 `sudo firewall-cmd --list-all`
 to see what firewall rules are already in place.
 If there is no rule in place which allows you to connect to port 27017, you can add such a rule by running the following command on the machine MongoDD is running on.
-`sudo firewall-cmd --zone=work --add-rich-rule 'rule family=ipv4 source address=<adress-you-want-to-connnect-to>port port=27017 protocol=tcp accept' --permanent`
+`sudo firewall-cmd --zone=work --add-rich-rule 'rule family=ipv4 source address=<adress-you-want-to-connnect-to> port port=27017 protocol=tcp accept' --permanent`
-Note that if you want to connect to the database from a cluster, you will also need to add this rule to the clusters master node.
+Note that if you want to connect to the database from a cluster, you will also need to add this rule for the ip address of the clusters master node.
 Also, to apply the changes run
 `sudo firewall-cmd --reload`

 ### some IP-adresses